Snowflake-Labs/sfquickstarts/site/sfguides/src/fivetran_vineyard_assistant_chatbot/fivetran_vineyard_assistant_chatbot.md

 - The `reset` button clears the prompt and response history, but leaves the side panel settings alone allowing you to start a new prompt to test with the same settings.
 - Also note that next to the `run` button you will see the status drop down list.
 You will notice that the status will start spinning when a prompt is running.
 If you wonder if your prompt is executing, just see if the status is spinning.

 **Side Panel:** The side panel (green box) contains features that alter the functionality of the chatbot.
-Prompt refresh occurs automatically meaning if you change any setting in the side panel, the current prompt automatically runs allowing you to compare results from different feature settings.
+Refresh occurs automatically meaning if you change any setting in the side panel, the current prompt automatically runs allowing you to compare results from different feature settings.
 - The `models` drop down list contains the list of models defined at the top of the application code block.
 Try different models to see how each responds to the prompts, and see which one may fit your use case better.
 - Next is the `use your dataset` checkbox which enables RAG.
 When this checkbox is checked or unchecked, you will see the message below the prompt change alerting you of what to expect in your results.
-Try a prompt with the checkbox checked and then uncheck to see the response change and see why RAG enables your chatbot to provide insight on "your" data (see the control records section at the in the sample prompts for wineries/vineyards that do not exist in reality).
+Try a prompt with the checkbox checked and then uncheck to see the response change and see why RAG enables your chatbot to provide insight on "your" data (use at least one control record so that you know RAG is being performed since the control records/wineries/vineyards do not exist in reality).
 - Under `advanced options`, the `number of chunks` list sets the limit on the number of records/chunks to add to the current context for the LLM.
-This is the core of the RAG functionality.
+This is the core of RAG functionality.
 As noted before, there are limits to the number of chunks (translated into tokens) for each model.
 So keep that in mind.
-The current list of numbers in the chunks drop down list should not cause any harm in running in any current LLM.
+The current list of numbers in the chunks drop down list should not cause any harm in running in any current LLM in the list.

 > aside positive
 > One main item to note is the chatbot does not use previous responses to further refine results.
 This feature could be added, but for this iteration, every prompt will be a new prompt for the LLM possibly using a new set of RAG context.